-Ensuring the safety of public water supplies is RCWD's top priority.
+Ensuring the safety of public water supplies is Rancho Waters top priority.
 We have increased security of our water and wastewater systems, following recommendations from various agencies including the American Water Works Association (AWWA) and the California Office of Emergency Services (Cal OES).
 These agencies advise water and wastewater systems to guard against intrusion, review emergency response plans, and increase vigilance.
-RCWD has taken these steps and more.
+The District has taken these steps and more.

 For Your Personal Safety & Comfort

-All District field workers should be in appropriate Rancho-issued uniforms and carry a RCWD identification badge.
+All District field workers should be in appropriate Rancho Water-issued uniforms and carry a District identification badge.
 The blue uniforms should have the District patch and employees name.
-Some field workers may wear blue tee-shirts with the RCWD logo.
+Some field workers may wear blue tee-shirts with the Rancho Water logo.